ome/bio-formats-documentation/sphinx/developers/external-readers.rst

   loci.formats.in.ZarrReader[type=external]         # .zarr

-This allows Bio-Formats to recognize a reader if it was installed separately, but quietly ignore if it is not found.
+This allows Bio-Formats to attempt to load a reader that was installed separately, but quietly ignore if it is not found.

 When to use an external reader